Conan (band)

-Conan are a British doom metal band from Liverpool, England whose style is characterised by a heavily distorted and downtuned sound.
+Conan are a British doom/sludge metal band from Liverpool whose style is characterised by a heavily distorted and downtuned sound.
 It has been described as "caveman battle doom".

 History

-Conan was founded as a two piece by guitarist/singer Jon Davis in 2006, with Richie Grundy on drums.
+Conan was founded as a two-piece by guitarist/singer Jon Davis in 2006, with Richie Grundy on drums.
 Following the departure of Grundy, Paul O'Neil took over on drums before the band went on nearly a year-long hiatus.
 Once activity resumed, the band added the position of bass guitarist and went through several musicians before Chris Fielding joined in 2013.
 Longtime drummer O'Neil, who had performed on both of the band's full-length albums, was replaced by Rich Lewis in 2014.
 On 31 March 2015, the band announced that they would be headlining a US tour with support Samothrace and Mantar.
 The tour consisted of 11 dates, including Psycho California and Maryland Deathfest.

 In June 2015, the band announced they had begun the writing process for a new album.
 On 15 October, the band announced their third full-length album would be titled Revengeance, as well as a release date of 29 January 2016.
-On 3 August 2017 the band announced on their Facebook page the departure of Lewis.
+On 3 August 2017, the band announced on their Facebook page the departure of Lewis.